Results for: river-fire-recovery

 916-327-3985

-CAL FIRE serves and safeguards the people and protects the property and resources of California.
-CAL FIRE is dedicated to the fire protection and stewardship of over 31 million acres of California's privately-owned wildland and provides varied emergency services in 36 of the State's 58 counties via contracts with local governments.
+Cal Fire serves and safeguards the people and protects the property and resources of California.
+Cal Fire is dedicated to the fire protection and stewardship of over 31 million acres of California's privately-owned wildland and provides varied emergency services in 36 of the State's 58 counties via contracts with local governments.

 Cal Fire duties include:

-• Issuance of burn permits and campfire permits
+• Issuing burn permits and campfire permits

-• Coordinates the RVETS program in partnership with California Department of Veterans Affairs and the California National Guard to streamline employment opportunities to returning veterans (RVETS=Returning Veterans; Enlisting Their Skills for CAL FIRE Service)
+• Coordinating the RVETS program in partnership with California Department of Veterans Affairs and the California National Guard to streamline employment opportunities to returning veterans (RVETS=Returning Veterans; Enlisting Their Skills for CAL FIRE Service)

 [read more]